 If you have decided liquidation is the right option for your limited company, you can take the first step and begin the process online using our online portal.
 Starting the process is quick, simple, and can be done at a time that suits you.
 Your information will be submitted to your local UK Liquidators insolvency practitioner who will be with you every step of the way.
 Click here to start your company’s liquidation online.

-If your company is experiencing financial difficulties and you are unsure what your next step should be, you are strongly advised to seek the assistance of a licensed insolvency practitioner.
+If your company is experiencing financial difficulties and you are unsure what your next step should be, you should make it a priority to seek the assistance of a licensed insolvency practitioner.
 At UK Liquidators we have over 70 fully licensed insolvency practitioners located across the length and breadth of the country, ready to provide you with the help and guidance that you need at this time.

 We will take the time to understand your company and the problems it is currently facing.
-With this information we can advise you on your possible options and be with you every step of the way no matter what you decide.
+With this information we can advise you on your possible options - which could include liquidation or administration -and be with you every step of the way no matter what you decide.
 Call our expert advisers today to arrange a free no-obligation consultation with a licensed insolvency practitioner in your area.

 At UK Liquidators, our service is fully partner-led and your case will always be overseen by a fully licensed insolvency practitioner.